fugu-chop/launch_school/daily_logs/11_daily_log_jul2021.md

 __*Thoughts*__<br/>
 I jumped back into LS185, on account of potentially getting a Ruby related interview for a junior data engineering position.

+##### 17/07/21 (Sat)
+__*Concepts covered*__<br/>
+- LS185 - Database Applications
+  - Adding CRUD capabilities
+  - Adding UI improvements
+- Revision
+  - RB100 Concepts

+__*Time spent*__<br/>
+182 minutes

+__*Thoughts*__<br/>
+I powered through most of the CLI application requirements today.
+I was able to do all of the coding myself, aside from some weird edge case stuff relating to `ARGV` and how that interacts with `$stdin`.
+I also did some revision - the concepts are familiar, but explaining them is awkward.
+Definitely a worthwhile exercise I think, as I would prefer to plan for these concepts before I code, rather than remembering the concepts as I run into a bug.